 - An affinity for mathematics.

-- An interest in programming/coding is also essential as languages such as python and R will be some of the tools needed to analyze data.
+- Interest in programming/coding is also essential as languages such as Python and R will be some of the tools needed to analyze data.

-- Understand the skills related to the subfield of the tech career you are interested in.
-For example, familiarizing yourself with manufacturing processes, big data, or sociological experiments.
+- Understanding the skills related to the subfield of the tech career you are interested in such as familiarizing yourself with manufacturing processes, big data, or sociological experiments.

 Tech Degree